Students for peace:

 2009: Elkouria Amidane

 Elkouria Amidane received the 2009 Student Peace Prize for her peaceful protest against the Moroccan presence in Western Sahara and her struggle for the human rights of Saharawi people.
 There are no educational institutions in the Moroccan-controlled territories, and Saharawi youth have little access to higher education.
 They also face discrimination in schools and in society at large.
 Activists speaking out for independence and self-determination have been subjected to brutal repression.
-In Amidane’s case, both she and her family has been imprisoned and tortured for promoting freedom.
+In Amidane’s case, both she and her family have been imprisoned and tortured for promoting freedom.